Racial Discrepancy In Personal Injury Cases

 The people who work in the legal system have to place a dollar amount on injury and tragic loss all the time.
 The standard process for calculating value is reviewing wage information and insurance industry data tables, in addition to other sources related to earnings and national statistics.
 Such sources place people of color at a disadvantage due to unequal pay and other factors.
 All in all, this process and bias can cause people to not receive the fair financial compensation they deserve for an accident they were involved in due to another’s fault.

-As an Atlanta, GA black personal injury lawyer offers, anyone who is concerned about the risk of racial bias as their insurance claim or personal injury lawsuit is being handled is wise to speak with a legal team who understands the struggle that people of color continue to experience.
+As a black personal injury lawyer offers, anyone who is concerned about the risk of racial bias as their insurance claim or personal injury lawsuit is being handled is wise to speak with a legal team who understands the struggle that people of color continue to experience.
 A lawyer can protect their client from such mistreatment, and firmly advocate for them so that no bias is used when providing a monetary award for what they have been through.